Jump to the content of the page

 2-point flexure test kits

-The 2-point flexure test kit is suitable for testing of paper, cardboard and films.
-It is used to determine the bending stiffness (using the beam method) and bending resistance of paper, board and cardboard, e.g. to DIN 53121, ISO 5628 and DIN 19304, plastics to DIN 53350 and coated textiles.
+The 2-point flexure test kit is suitable for testing paper, cardboard, and films.
+It is used to determine the bending stiffness (using the beam method) and bending resistance of paper, board, and cardboard, e.g. to DIN 53121, ISO 5628 and DIN 19304, plastic films for example to DIN 53350 and coated textiles.

 The loading device consists of two parallel-positioned anvils for the specimen and an upper anvil positioned centrally between the anvils.
 The upper anvil applies the load to the specimen.